 Vice Presidents of each region work with Branch Presidents to develop members and branches, hold regional events and activities, and develop new branches.

 As a national organisation PACIFICA Inc participates with other like-minded Pacific organisations in maintaining relationships and networks internally and externally.
-Representatives of the organisation meet regularly with the Ministry of Womens Affairs (MWA) and the Ministry of Pacific Island Affairs (MPIA).
-A close relationship is maintained with the Maori Womens Welfare League (Te Ropu Wahine Maori Toko I te Ora), and by links with other womens organisations such as Pan Pacific South East Asia Womens Association PPSEAWA), National Advisory Committee on the Employment of Women (NACEW) and the National Council of Women (NCW).
+Representatives of the organisation meet regularly with the Ministry for Women (MfW) and the Ministry of Pacific Peoples (MPP).
+A close relationship is maintained with the Maori Womens Welfare League (Te Ropu Wahine Maori Toko I te Ora), and by links with other womens organisations such as National Advisory Committee on the Employment of Women (NACEW) and the National Council of Women in New Zealand (NCWNZ).

 New Horizons for Women Trust (NHWT)

-PACIFICA Inc has been a trustee for several years.
-It awards grants and scholarships to women to access second chance education.
-The growing number of Pacific women receiving awards is largely a result of the involvement of PACIFICA members on the Trust: Rowena Sutton, Josephine Tiro, Jacinta Faalili and Magila Annandale.
-Anne Fitisemanu is PACIFICA’s current representative serving on the New Horizons for Women Trust.
+PACIFICA Inc has been involved with the Trust for several years.
+The Trust awards grants and scholarships to women to access second chance education.
+In the past many PACIFICA members have been Trustees but not recently.
+New Horizons for Women Trust.
 Link: rorohiko.net